At Quay Academy we believe it is vital to foster close links between home and school. Parents play an integral part in this process.

 We have a number of opportunities for you to get involved in school life over the year.

-We also have a number of performances over the year to which you are invited to share and celebrate in your children's success.
-Every Friday we have a class assembly where our pupils share their learning this half term.
-It would be fantastic if you can come and share their success.
+We hold a number of performances over the year to which you are invited to share and celebrate with your children.

 We have an ‘open door’ policy but would ask all parents to respect our request that they always seek an appointment through the administration staff at the office.
-If you directly approach a teacher immediately before and after lessons, they will not be able to give you the full attention that your concern merits.
 All staff will make every effort to meet you as soon as possible if requested.
 Where there are security doors, we ask all visitors to respect the purpose of these and not enter school without permission.
 They are there for the protection of our pupils.
 Visitors & parents should always enter and leave school via the main entrance by the office.

-Mrs Lawton (Principal) and Mrs Milner (Assistant Headteacher) are available most mornings and evenings for any immediate concerns, feedback or comments.
+Mrs Broadhead (Acting Principal) and Mrs Wilson (Assistant Principal) are available most mornings and evenings for any immediate concerns, feedback or comments.

 We have more formal opportunities for visiting.
 Parents are invited to make an appointment to see the class teacher on two occasions.
 Invitations are sent in October (Autumn Term 1) and March (Spring Term 2) and following an expression of interest, parents are offered a convenient “timed” appointment.
 In July (Summer Term 3) parents will receive a written report followed by an Open Afternoon.
 This provides you with the opportunity to discuss the report with your child's current teacher and also meet their new teacher for September.

 You would be most welcome in school to help.

 We need you to join visits, support group work in class, help with art and technology and sit with reading groups.
 Just helping around the class supporting the teacher in any way would be appreciated.

 If you can help come in and speak to Mrs Broadhead or your child’s class teacher.